EliLillyCo/LillyMol/docs/GFP/fingerprints_as_descriptors.md

 0 bits above threshold 1980
 Will produce 697 descriptors
 ```
-So a requirement that a feature appear in 1% of the molecules, results in
+Similarly, a requirement that a feature appear in 1% of the molecules, results in
 the number of features generated from 20k to 697.
 This dramatic reduction is
 because this is a randomly chosen set of molecules.
 Most sets of molecules
 being studied will have considerable internal similarity, and imposing